Premium Market Analysis, Trader Education, Software, and Trading Strategies. Thirty Years Of Skin In The Game

 Another serious misconception of quant traders

 The in-sample/out-of-sample testing is used to validate the data-mining method primarily.
-You do not have to and actually should not use a model identified in the in-sample in actual forward trading since during its identification it was not exposed to a variety of new market conditions.
+You do not have to and actually should not use a model identified in the in-sample in actual forward trading since, during its identification, it was not exposed to a variety of new market conditions.
 But identifying a new one on the whole data sample may not be good practice if the predictors are not correlated and the model is different.
-The advantage of using DLPAL S is that the predictors are correlated and the data-mining bias is minimum although never zero.
+The advantage of using DLPAL S is that the predictors are correlated and the data-mining bias is minimum, although never zero.
 Most GP and NN algos will create a new model unrelated to the in-sample model when exposed to the whole price history.
-This is one reason that their developers insist on using the model identified in in-sample.
+This is one reason that their developers insist on using the model identified in the in-sample.
 But this is the wrong approach when the predictors used (indicators, factors, features, etc.) are unrelated in the two models, the in-sample and the one in the whole sample.
 The bias can be reduced in data-mining algos that use well-defined predictors by selecting only a specific group but in abstract models such as NN it cannot be reduced.

 There are several other misconceptions about quant strategies and their development but here we only referenced a few key ones.